MohammadAsjadKhan/Machine-learning-portfolio/README.md

 Project 2: MNIST digit recognition using cnn.

-Project 3: Name of the Project
+Project 3: Book recommender system.

 Project 4: Name of the Project